 The other nice thing is that there are actuarial study materials for the exams that are really well designed for beginners.
 It may take you longer to study than some others, but you can still do it without spending all that time and money on getting a degree.

 I can even help guide you down the right actions to take at each step of the way while you’re studying for your first exam.
-Just join the Study Strategy Program.
+Just join the Actuary Accelerator Community.

 We’re lucky enough to live in an age where there’s so much available to us, often for free, online.
 It can save you tons of time, money and stress!